 Overview

-ADAP supports bringing your own model, for a use case example, please see this article.
+ADAP supports bringing your own model, for use case examples, please see this article. and this article.

-A model belongs to a team, and can be found via the Account page, on the MODELS tab:
+A model belongs to a team, and can be added and managed by Team Admins in several locations within the platform:

 Note